SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Me?"
 Pinkie asked.

-"Yes, it will mean a lot more to her if you put your own love into it, don't you think?"
+"Yes, it will mean a lot more to her if you put your love into it, don't you think?"

 "You're right, so I'm learning how to sew?"